Jump to content

 All images and photos on this page belongs to DTU Nanolab.

-Sputtering of Tantalum
+Sputtering of Tantalum in Sputter-System (Lesker)

 Ta can be DC sputtered in the Sputter-System (Lesker) as well as in the cluster sputter system.
-You will find information on the pressure, max power and expected deposition rate for the Sputter-System Lesker (commonly called the "old" Lesker)here in LabAdviser.
+You will find information on the pressure, max power, and expected deposition rate for the Sputter-System Lesker (commonly called the "old" Lesker)here in LabAdviser.
 To see all the deposition parameters used in that machine by others, search the Sputter-System Lesker Process Log in LabManager.
 Ta has also been deposited in the newer cluster sputter system in the chamber called PC 3 from room temperature to 500 °C. You can search the PC 3 Process Log for further information on deposition parameters.

 Below you will find information on the surface roughness of sputtered Ta films from the old Sputter-System (Lesker).